iluvjava/Maths/Notebook 2.0/AMATH 583/Page Rank Algorithm.md

 Wait!
 We have a dense matrix this is bad.

-Ok, there is a way to expoit this matrix.
+Ok, there is a way to exploit this matrix.
 Mulitplying the one matrix is just the putting the one norm of the vector into each elements of the vector, and then scale down by the number of possible states of the markov chain.

 Boom, so this is like: